dyanke3/Multichannel-Data-Logger-with-GUI/README.md

 * SD_i[Port] == 1 - O<sub>2</sub>;
 * SD_i[Port] == 2 - Temp;
 * SD_i[Port] == 3 - CO<sub>2</sub>.

-*
-If a I<sup>2</sup>C timeout is triggered, this flag is set to 0 by the respective channel.
+In case a I<sup>2</sup>C timeout is triggered, this flag is set to 0 to the respective channel.
 These values are checked in the separate timer callback function by quickly cycling through all of the channels and in case the statement is met, a corresponding file is opened and a buffer with sensor data and RTC time stamp is written into it.
 Screenshot below shows the result of data logging functionality:

 ![image](https://github.com/user-attachments/assets/7c7547f9-2da8-4a97-ab0e-dae25e2dd4ec)